jubeixu/FlakeLedger/README.md

   delay.
 - It does not read vendor specific fields beyond the common JUnit schema plus the `commit` and `attempt` markers.

+## Design decisions

+The reasoning behind the choices that shaped the tool, including the alternative that was rejected.

+Same commit reruns are the unit of judgement.
+The alternative was to compare a test's outcome across different commits: if it passed on Monday and failed on Tuesday, call it flaky.
+That was rejected because the code changed between those commits, so a differing outcome is expected and proves nothing about nondeterminism.
+Holding the commit constant is the only way to isolate flakiness from real regressions, so the commit boundary is the unit and the tool never crosses it.

+Undetermined is the default for a single failing attempt.
+The alternative was to pick a side automatically, either assuming a retry would have passed (flake) or assuming the failure was real (genuine).
+Both were rejected as dishonest
+defaults: with one observation the data genuinely does not decide, and silently choosing either way would either inflate the flake bill with broken tests or bury real flakes.
+Surfacing `undetermined` as its own finding tells the user to